BPopeMI/PwrPanelGUI/README.md

 # CyberPower PowerPanel Linux - (Gui)
-This project provides a graphical user interface (GUI) to monitor the status of an CyberPower uninterruptible power supply (UPS) using the PowerPanel Linux software.
+This project provides a graphical user interface (GUI) to monitor the status of a CyberPower uninterruptible power supply (UPS) using the PowerPanel Linux software.
 The GUI is built with Python's tkinter library, offering a user-friendly way to retrieve and display UPS statistics, which are otherwise accessible only via terminal commands.

 # Example
 ![Screenshot of what version 0.2a looks like.
 Very basic GUI frame with text outputting status command.](https://i.ibb.co/mHh9tht/Version-0-2a.png)